Ghada N Farhat, PhD, MPH

 Associate Professor of Global Health, Specialist in Research Design

-Dr. Farhat’s programmatic interests focus on health workforce development programs and research capacity building initiatives in different global settings: Africa, the Middle East, and USA.
+Dr. Farhat’s programmatic interests cover research capacity strengthening initiatives and health workforce development programs in multiple global settings: Africa, the Middle East, and USA.

-As a principal founding professor in the Research Skills Development Course, Dr. Farhat shares her extensive background and experience with students to prepare them with the skills necessary to be successful in their funding efforts.
+As a principal founding professor in the Research Skills Development Course, Dr. Farhat shares her extensive background and experience with students to prepare them with the skills necessary to be successful in designing and funding their research efforts.

 Dr. Farhat is co-investigator on a partnership with the Africa Centers for Disease Control and Prevention aimed at building public health workforce capacity across Africa through establishing an Institute for Workforce Development which will lead efforts to train public health professionals in Member States of the African Union.